Lemon Vanilla Scones with Simple Lemon Glaze

 Pull Up A Chair

-Rachel: Theyโre exactly what I want with a cup of hot coffee or tea.
-And they arenโt complicated at all to make, which I love.
-If youโre heading to a brunch party soon, you gotta bring these.
+Rachel: They’re exactly what I want with a cup of hot coffee or tea.
+And they aren’t complicated at all to make, which I love, especially when I’m feeling extra distracted.
+If you’re heading to a brunch party soon or even if you just want to stop buying store-bought scones, you should make these.

-Emily: These scones are super soft and crumbly but in a good, not-dry way.
-I mean, you may not wanna try whistling while you eat them (who does that anyway), but theyโre absolutely worth making and eating.
+Emily: So many scones can be dry or boring.
+These lemon scones are super soft and crumbly but in a good, not-dry way.
+I mean, you may not wanna try whistling while you eat them (but who does that anyway), but they’re absolutely worth making and eating.

 Quick Recipe Snapshot